abiclairegraham/SUTRUK/leafletting_app/README.md

 To connect the app to your master spreadsheet:

-1. Create a Google Cloud project & service account
+1. Create a Google Cloud project & service account (I've called it *SUTRUK-tracker-project*)
 2. Enable **Google Sheets API**
 3. Download the service account key as JSON
 4. **Do not commit the JSON to GitHub**